 Research team in front of ATS 2019 sign

 One of our Division’s primary missions is to produce the next generation of physician-scientists and academic clinician educators in the field of Pulmonary and Critical Care Medicine.
 We have a strong track record of graduates who have gone on to successful careers in basic, translational, clinical, and health services research.
-Fellows select their academic track, either a research or clinician educator, by the end of their first year of fellowship (although select fellows may elect to apply into the UCLA Specialty Training and Advanced Research [STAR] program prior to matriculation).
+Fellows select one of two academic tracks: 1) Research Track or 2) Clinician-Educator Track, by the end of their first year of fellowship (although select fellows may apply into the UCLA Specialty Training and Advanced Research [STAR] program prior to matriculation).

 • The research tack is intended for fellows who are interested in pursuing an academic career as an NIH-funded physician-scientist.
-The track is designed to provide protected research time during the 2nd and 3rd years of the PCCM fellowship.
-Generally, a fourth year of training is encouraged to ensure ongoing protected research time while applying for extramural funding (e.g. career development award).
+This track provides protected research time during the 2nd and 3rd years of the PCCM fellowship, as well as a 4th year if necessary (e.g. completion of PhD via STAR or preparation for a successful NIH career development award).

-• Fellows in the research track will have 75% protected time for research and/or coursework and with 25% clinical time.
-In order to ensure the maintenance and going training of clinical and procedural skills, the 25% clinical time includes high-yield core rotations, one weekly half-day of ambulatory continuity clinic, and the opportunity to participate in outpatient procedures with various services (e.g. interventional pulmonology and pulmonary vascular disease).
-If additional research time is necessary beyond the 3rd year of PCCM fellowship, fellows will maintain their continuity clinic with minimal clinical duties to prioritize protected research time.
+• Fellows in the research track have 75% protected time for research and/or coursework and 25% clinical time.
+In order to ensure the maintenance and ongoing training of clinical and procedural skills, the clinical time includes high-yield core rotations, one weekly half-day of ambulatory continuity clinic, and the opportunity to participate in outpatient procedures with various services (e.g. interventional pulmonology and pulmonary vascular disease).
+If additional research time is necessary beyond the 3rd year of PCCM fellowship, fellows will maintain their continuity clinic with minimal inpatient clinical duties to prioritize protected research time.

 Mentorship and guidance:

-• During 1st year, fellows receive guidance from both the pulmonary division leadership and STAR program leadership (if applicable) to help select an appropriate research mentor.
+• During 1st year, fellows receive guidance from both the Pulmonary division leadership and DOM STAR program leadership (if applicable) to help select an appropriate research mentor/lab/project.

-• By their 2nd year, research fellows are directed to either the 1) Health Services & Clinical Research committee, or 2) Basic & Translational Research committee.
-These interdisciplinary research committees are comprised of senior physician-scientists, junior faculty, and co-fellows.
-Their purpose is to provide feedback and guidance for scientific progress, grant writing, manuscript preparation, and career development.
+• By their 2nd year, research fellows are directed to either our 1) Basic & Translational Research committee, or our 2) Health Services & Clinical Research committee.
+These Pulmonary research committees meet quarterly and are comprised of senior physician-scientists, junior faculty, and co-fellows.
+Their purpose is to provide feedback and guidance for scientific progress, grant writing, manuscript preparation, and career development for Pulmonary trainees and junior faculty.

 Funding and grant support: